AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Fight grids are sampled to derive movement patterns and optimal battle strategies
 - [ ] Publish plugins after game completion to locate most bugs
 - [ ] Design a plugin that allows code design similar to Niagara workflow with separate modules for each cpu core
-- [ ] Add micro lanes to UES to lane group wires into a bus- [ ] Modify blueprints so that only control wires are visible which connect to pins, with other input parameters and unique visible pin numbers hidden until the module is clicked or altogether integrated into the respective modules
+- [ ] Add micro lanes to UE5 to lane group wires into a bus
+- [ ] Modify blueprints so that only control wires are visible which connect to pins, with other input parameters and unique visible pin numbers hidden until the module is clicked or altogether integrated into the respective modules
 - [ ] Show Character animations in sections based on IK to display more realistic muscle contraction extension deformation and flex
 - [ ] Xi button : Reaction | Pre-emption button
 - [ ] Sheeran commands 10K generals
+- [ ] Sheeran en-masks his face and voice before- and after- when in Lance's presence
 - [ ] Sheeran has nanotech skin up to his extremities which function as dark armor
 - [ ] VISUAL REFERENCE: TOMB RAIDER / Hitman 3 (Highest Quality Settings )
 - [ ] The Daeadelis is an advanced A.I. defense developed by Dr Meade to guard the vast Shard perimeter
+- [ ] In-game munitions are rare
+- [ ] Model Actors in ZBrush 895.99 static license or 39.99/mo; Maxon One (Suite) 149.99/mo or 1199.99/yr
+- [ ] Model 3D objects and interiors in AutoDesk Revit 335.99/mo
+- [ ] In the final stage, Lance must evade numerous 1-hit kills from multiple, skilled opponents
+- [ ] XSLT schemas can enforce semantic and or syntax and or lexical code coherence, thereby improving security

 ## Music
 - [ ] Soundtrack Dubstep Rock Electronic None ] - Volume